 Earn the right to play

 In my business writing classes I talk about earning the right to play.
 It’s a sporting analogy, applied to rugby and football, where you sometimes have to defend grimly before you get the chance to show off the silkier attacking side of your game.
 It’s fine being able to play like Barcelona in the opposition’s half, but not worth much if your defence is worthy of Hackney Downs on a Sunday morning.
-You need to work on the defensive side of your game as well as – before – giving vent to your creative side.
+You need to work on the defensive side of your game as well as – before – setting free your creative side.
 You have to earn the right to play.

 The business writing equivalent is being flawless on the defensive side of your game – spelling, grammar, punctuation – before you start worrying about the niceties of style, messaging and story.
 Flawless accuracy is your platform, your foundation.
 This certainly applies to tenders, where the tendering client will be looking for any excuse to discard your bid from the dozens she has received.
 Inaccuracy and even inconsistency provide just that excuse – however beautifully formulated the words.